Pérotin: Identity and career

 There have been many speculative attempts to identify Pérotin with members of the Notre Dame administration, (Note: For instance, the elaborate reconstruction of his career by Craig Wright.) but these have not generally been accepted.
 Of the several people with that name (Petrus) that have been suggested, the commonest are Petrus Cantor (died 1197), who was a theologian, and another Petrus who was Succentor at Notre Dame ca. 1207–1238.
 Of these two, Petrus Succentor has been suggested as more probable, in part on chronological grounds, and partly because of the succentor's role in overseeing the celebration of the liturgy in the cathedral (whose choir was dedicated 1182), but this is purely speculative, resting on an assumption that the composer held some important rank in the cathedral hierarchy.

 Pérotin is considered to be the most important member of the Notre Dame school of polyphony, a group of composers working at or near the cathedral in Paris from about 1160 to 1250, creators of the ars antiqua style.
 The dates of Pérotin's life and works have long been a subject of debate, but are generally thought to be from about 1155/60 (or earlier) to around 1200/05 (or later), based on the evolution of French choral writing during this time (see Works), in particular, his apparent absence from the flowering of the French motet that occurred after 1210.

 Pérotin was one of very few composers of his day whose name has been preserved, and can be reliably attached to individual compositions, most of which have been transcribed.
 Anonymous IV called him Magister Perotinus (Pérotinus the Master).
 The title, employed also by Johannes de Garlandia, means that Perotinus, like Léonin, earned the degree magister artium, almost certainly in Paris, and that he was licensed to teach.
 However, only Anonymous IV employed the epithet Perotinus Magnus (Perotinus the Great).
 The name Perotinus, the Latin diminutive of Petrus, is assumed to be derived from the French name Pérotin, diminutive of Pierre.
-However "Petrus" was one of the most common names in the Ile de France during the High Middle Ages, making further identification difficult.
+However "Petrus" was one of the most common names in the Île-de-France during the High Middle Ages, making further identification difficult.
 The diminutive was presumably a mark of respect bestowed by his colleagues.
 The title Magnus was a mark of the esteem in which he was held, even long after his death.